Talent tug of war: Fears NZ lost out after immigration site glitch

 "The Employer Accreditation process is working well, but we acknowledge there have been some initial issues and that this has caused some frustration," Hogg said.

-As at July 31, INZ have received 8,110 employer accreditation applications after opening on May 23, and 7,338 have been approved.
+As at July 31, INZ received 8,110 employer accreditation applications after opening on May 23, and 7,338 have been approved.

 Job check applications opened on June 20, and 3,321 have been received – equating to 21,510 jobs.